canonical/kafka-operator/docs/how-to/monitoring.md

 ### Offer interfaces via the COS controller

-Switch to COS K8s environment and offer COS interfaces to be cross-model related with Charmed Apache Kafka VM model:
+Switch to the COS K8s environment and offer COS interfaces to be cross-model related with the Charmed Apache Kafka model:

 ```shell
 juju switch <k8s_controller>:<cos_model_name>